WANT TO PLAY IN COLLEGE?

 Our College Recruiting Roadmap is a step by step guideline that provides the athlete with exactly what is needed to play at the next level.
 DEWLAX College Recruiting Counselors help guide our Tournament Team members through the process – not just the superstars, but EVERYONE who plays for our HS teams can have an opportunity to play at the next level.
 We have DI, DII and DIII Coaches and athletes speak with our players about their experiences, coaches’ expectations and requirements, etc.

 We strongly urge you to continue to hone your game, even if you are a dual sport athlete, pick up that stick once weekly to continue to hone and develop your skills.

 What we provide is different and what we do is different.
 We are like Avis – we “Try Harder!”

 Recruiting Seminars where we provide the athlete a timeline of what they need to do to be recruited and play in college

 Current & Former DI/DII/DIII Players who formally sit and speak with our athletes about what it takes to play collegiately in various programs

-Local invited head coaches of local colleges/universities, like Monmouth, Rutgers, Princeton, Manhattan, Drew, Montclair State and Kean who come and speak with the kids, come to our tryouts to help evaluate and guest coach
+Head coaches of local colleges/universities come and speak with the athletes as well as come to our tryouts to help evaluate and guest coach

 Evaluative processes so athletes know EXACTLY what they need to work on to be successful - Roadmaps and plans to help athletes be in positions where they can be successful